InterContinental Hotels to create 3,000 jobs in Britain

 "Intercontinental are leading the way in their sector through a tailored academy programme.
 It's an added investment that means young people can learn the skills for the industry in a local college, and then start their career in a local hotel," Clegg added.

-Two new hotels are due to open in time for the Olympics, Intercontinental said.
+Two new hotels are due to open in time for the Olympics, InterContinental (IHG.L) said.

 (Reporting by Matt Scuffham, Editing by Rosalba O'Brien)